 Disability in particular is often overlooked by the design world.
 Clothing becomes more complicated when a person is confined to a wheelchair or blind and using a cane.
-In anticipation of the Fashion Show, we are challenging our students to apply the design-thinking process to help these individuals who are often forgotten by fashion.
+Junior design students were challenged to apply the design-thinking process to help these individuals who are often forgotten by fashion.

-Perhaps the most exciting development coming out of this challenge is the partnership with GiGi’s Playhouse-Nashville, an achievement center for those with Down syndrome.
-Eleven of O’More’s Junior design students have been paired with a child with Down syndrome from ages 6-10.
-By developing a relationship with the child first, the O’More students begin to better understand their individual likes and needs.
-At the culmination of the semester, each child will showcase a custom outfit at the annual O’More Fashion Show.
+Perhaps the most impactful project for the Show was the partnership with GiGi’s Playhouse-Nashville, an achievement center for those with Down syndrome.
+Eleven of O’More’s Junior design students were paired with a child with Down syndrome from ages 6-10.
+By developing a relationship with the child first, the O’More students began to better understand their individual likes and needs.
+At the culmination of the semester, each child showcased a custom outfit at the annual O’More Fashion Show.

 Olah Inc.’s history is built on expertise, evolution and innovation.
 The company debuted in 1959 and during its tenure the firm has worked with textile and apparel manufacturers throughout the world.
 Change drives the apparel and textile industry forward and shapes Olah Inc.’s outlook.

-Students are taking inspiration from the Spring/Summer 2018 trends shared at the Kingpins Show.
-Designs will be revealed at the Fashion Show in May.
+Students took inspiration from the Spring/Summer 2018 trends shared at the Kingpins Show in Amsterdam.
+Designs were revealed at the Fashion Show.

-OnPoint Manufacturing is a 2017 Fashion Show sponsor, and ongoing supporter of our talented students.
+OnPoint Manufacturing was a 2017 Fashion Show sponsor, and has been an ongoing supporter of our talented students.
 OnPoint offers multiple ways to increase a bottom line through a proven innovative on-demand manufacturing model, where businesses are no longer limited by geographical or physical barriers, where apparel designers can connect with consumers around the world quickly and easily.

 OnPoint also maintains that the on-demand business model offers significant environmental advantages over traditional overseas manufacturing.
 With fast-fashion manufacturing most apparel often go unsold and are destroyed, usually after being shipped and handled multiple times.
 Wasted fabric, wasted energy, greenhouse emissions, and landfill overflows can result.